jadref/buffer_bci/README.md

 *MacOS* to run the *.sh files from the finder you need to set them to open with the *Terminal* application (which is in the utilities sub-directory of applications).
 Set this by Control-clicking any .sh file and choosing 'Open With' then browse to the *Terminal* application and choose open all .sh files this way.

+### Installation : Linux

+*Linux* to run the *.sh files from Nautilus, the Gnome file manager, you need to set it to run 'executable text files' directly.
+To do this goto: Files->Preferences, open the Behaviour tab and in the 'Executable Text Files' set it to either 'Run them' (potential security risk) or 'Ask what to do' (safer).

 ## QuickStart

 Read the `README` file in either of the [`games`](matlab/games), [`EEGBCITutorial`](tutorial/EEGBCITutorial), [`imaginedMovement`](matlab/imaginedMovement), [`matrixSpeller`](matlab/matrixSpeller) directories for instructions on how to startup and run